humorless/datomic-essentials/README.md

 You might think I’m about to tell you that I’m some kind of 10x engineer.
 That’s not the case.
 What I’m really here to share is my secret: I use a database with built-in event sourcing—Datomic.

+## Acknowledgments

+The completion of this article series is largely inspired by my work at [Gaiwan](https://gaiwan.co/) and [LambdaIsland](https://lambdaisland.com/).
+Additionally, while attending [Heart of Clojure](https://2024.heartofclojure.eu/), I learned that non-Chinese readers were also interested, so I translated the original [Traditional Chinese version](https://ithelp.ithome.com.tw/users/20161869/ironman/7432) into English.

+If you have any thoughts after reading this series, feel free to reach out to [me](https://replware.dev/).

 ## License

 Copyright @ Laurence Chen